- Entry Requirements

 Can I take a year out and hold my place?

 If you have been offered a place via CAO and want to take a year out, you should follow the procedure below.

 Please note that it is not always possible to defer entry.
 For example in order to ensure adequate places for next year’s applicants, there is a limit on the number of deferrals which can be granted in any course.
 Deferrals are not permitted in Veterinary Medicine Graduate entry (DN301).

 What do I need to do?

 When you receive your CAO offer:

 - Do NOT accept the offer in the manner shown on the Offer.

-- Email IMMEDIATELY, or write to UCD Registry- Admissions, Belfield, Dublin 4, setting out the reason(s) for the request.
+- Contact us immediately, setting out the reason(s) for the request.

-- The email or letter must be received by UCD Registry Admissions no later than 11 am on the reply date shown on the offer notice.
-NB: for your security, emails will only be accepted if they are from the email address on file from CAO.
+- The request must be received by UCD Registry Admissions no later than 11 am on the reply date shown on the offer notice.
+NB: for your security, requests will only be accepted if they are from the email address on file from CAO.

-- The email/letter must include your name, CAO application number and programme code.
+- The request must include your name, CAO application number and course code.

-- UCD will communicate the decision to you in time to allow you accept should the decision be negative.
+- We will let you know the decision in time to allow you to accept should the decision be negative.

 If you are given permission to defer entry in the intervening year you must not:

 - Attend a third-level institution (this does not include 1 year QQI-FET courses), or